ShannonAI/OpenViDial/README.md

             └── 1.jpg
             └── ...
 ```
-If you'd like to have a glance of real data while do not like to download large datasets, we provide a data sample [here](https://drive.google.com/drive/folders/17XjJ612wMolkrU-ESW5yv6MnbaclrzoM?usp=sharing)
+If you'd like to take a glance at the a sample of the dataset instead of downloading the full dataset, we provide a data sample [here](https://drive.google.com/drive/folders/17XjJ612wMolkrU-ESW5yv6MnbaclrzoM?usp=sharing)

-You can download full dataset in following steps:
+You can download the full dataset as follows:
 1. Download `cat.sh`,`train/valid/test.dialogue.jsonl`,`train/valid/test.origin.txt` from the link : `https://drive.google.com/drive/folders/17TTRWbBC0eCNvUz3MLH7eb8fAndjmUA0?usp=sharing` and move them to origin_dir
 1. Download `test_images` from the link : `https://drive.google.com/drive/folders/1yffDmbe2JFxKC0YHNyfRG2SeluO5Cp7v?usp=sharing` and move them to origin_dir
 1. Download `valid_images` from the link : `https://drive.google.com/drive/folders/1ntNlveebdJDE_nIXmnR-APUAdJ-tlo2Y?usp=sharing` and move them to origin_dir